solarRelic/networkProgramming/README.md

 - **NetDerper** – To simulate network errors and evaluate protocol robustness.

 ## How to Run
-1. Compile and run the sender application, specifying the destination IP and port.
+1. Start the receiver application on the target machine.
-2. Start the receiver application on the target machine.
+2. Run the sender application, specifying the destination IP and port.
 3. Monitor the packet flow using Wireshark.
 4. Use NetDerper to test fault tolerance and reliability.